-During the first three months of 2024, capital spending in our Midstream segment included:
+During the first six months of 2024, capital spending in our Midstream segment included:

-- A contribution to Dakota Access to fund our 25% share of Dakota Access' debt repayment in April 2024. - Expansion of gathering systems in the DJ Basin and Permian Basin. - Spending associated with other return projects, well connections, reliability and maintenance projects.
+- A contribution to Dakota Access to fund our 25% share of Dakota Access' debt repayment. - Expansion of gathering systems in the DJ Basin and Permian Basin. - Spending associated with other return projects, well connections, reliability and maintenance projects.